gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 This adds significant complexity and difficulty and deviates from the current practice of specifying parent and child links for a joint by name.

+The current proposal is the most conservative and should allow for more expansive (but possibly more complex) scoping rules to be incorporated while maintaining compatibility.

 ### Element naming rule: unique names for all sibling elements

 <!-- TODO(eric): These naming rules should stay in this proposal, but should